postnl/postnl-magento2/README.md

 ## Installation

-We strongly recommend to use a Staging Environment for the installation and to back up the system before installation.
+We strongly recommend you to use a Staging Environment for the installation and to make a backup of your environment.

-Login using SSH and go to the Magento 2 Root.
-Run the following commands to install the extension.
+To install the extension login to your environment using SSH.
+Then navigate to the Magento 2 Root and run the following commands in the same order as described.

 - composer require tig/postnl-magento2

 Empty the following folders (Make sure to not delete the folders)